fmrico/rep/rep-XXXX.rst

 Motivation
 ==========

-Motion Capture Systems (mocap systems, in short) are crucial in Robotics.
+Motion Capture Systems (mocap systems, in short) play a significant role in the field of robotics.
 They are critical when testing localization algorithms and commanding groups of indoor drones or AR applications, among many other applications.

 Typically, most proprietary control software programs calibrate,